lcdonaldson/rn-manager/README.md

 # rn-manager

 This is my first React Native App.
+This app will make it easier for organizations to manage their instructors or teachers absences.
+This way the manager can plan more effectively for substitutes and report problems.